Portland State University seeks a Dean, University Library

 - Deep commitment to, and demonstrated success in, strengthening workplace culture with respect to diversity and inclusion.

-- Record of success in recruiting, leading, managing, and collaborating with library employees, including instituting and supporting professional development and research opportunities to build capacity for staff and for the Library team as a whole.
+- Record of success in a Library leadership role that entails recruiting, leading, managing, and collaborating with library employees, including instituting and supporting professional development and research opportunities to build capacity for staff and for the Library team as a whole.

 - Ability to lead innovative and inclusive strategic visioning, planning, and action for an urban, public, 21st century academic library.